greg-raven/Impeachment-Chronicles/_posts/2022-08-09-search-warrant-or-not-americans-have-no-reason-to-believe-the-fbi-raid-on-trumps-florida-home-was-justified.md

 ---
-title: 'Search warrant or not, Americans have no reason to believe the FBI raid on Trump's Florida home was justified'
+title: "Search warrant or not, Americans have no reason to believe the FBI raid on Trump's Florida home was justified"
 layout: post
 author:
 - Margot Cleveland